Aeroluna/CustomJSONData/README.md

 * `t` (or `_type`) Unlike in lighting events, this is a string; use it to specify what sort of event this is.
 Event types are de-facto defined/standardized by the first plugin to make use of them.
 * `d` (or `_data`) is custom data.
 To see how to access it, see [Reading custom data](#Reading-custom-data))

 To subscribe to these events, you must register a callback through vanilla class the `BeatmapCallbacksController`.
-You can get this through any means, but I personally use Zenject.
+You can get this through any means, but Zenject will be used for this example.

 From there you can invoke `AddBeatmapCallback<CustomEventData>(BeatmapDataCallback<T> callback)`.
 You can also call `AddBeatmapCallback<CustomEventData>(float aheadTime, BeatmapDataCallback<CustomEventData> callback)` if you want an `aheadTime`, which is how long in seconds before the event you want the callback to trigger.